 When we purpose to walk in the spirit, the evidence of our walk will be seen in how we love, our patience, gentleness, and kindness towards others.

 At the end of the day, the choice is ours.
-We can justify walking in a spirit of offense or we can choose to Shield Up.
+We can justify walking in a spirit of offense or we can choose to Shield Up, and walk in love.

 Which will you choose?